When we took a look at the

 The results are basically identical to the iPhone XS and XS Max, which means they’re also nearly identical to the iPhone X. What happened to the “up to 50 percent” GPU speed improvement of the A12 Bionic?
 We suspect that this test, with all of its large art assets, is entirely bottlenecked by memory bandwidth and cache performance rather than the GPU’s ability to perform computations.

-The simpler Ice Storm Unlimited test somewhat validates our memory bandwidth theory.
+Ice Storm Unlimited test somewhat validates our memory bandwidth theory.
 It runs a simpler game-like scene using OpenGL ES 2.0 at a resolution of 1280×720 with a fixed time-step between frames (so all devices render the exact same frames).

 This less strenuous test, with comparatively low-res art assets and a lower output resolution, puts less demand on memory bandwidth.
 It runs around 18 percent faster on the A12-powered phones than on the A11-powered phones.